BeforeTheBloat/mobile-tools/README.md

-# mobile-tools
+# Mobile Tools
-Repository for any mobile apps that I fix/modify for better use
+I do not claim to own any apps modified or shared in this repository